petrishindmitry1997/js-brain-games/README.md

 ### Game "Progression"
 ```
-What numbers are missing in this progression?
+What number is missing in the progression?
 22 32 42 .. ..
 72 82 ..
 102 112
 Your answer: 52 62 92
 Correct!